arielnh56/SonarI2C/README.md

 ## Examples

 Two examples are included showing the use of two and ten sensors.
+Aother example will display 8 outputs on an LCD.

 ## Library reference